afif1710/prompt_to_layout/README.md

 ## Key files

-- frontend/src/theme/tokens.js
+- `frontend/src/theme/tokens.js`
   - All theme tokens live here (single source of truth).
-- frontend/src/layoutRenderer.jsx
+- `frontend/src/layoutRenderer.jsx`
   - Renders from a spec and applies tokens.
-- frontend/src/components/LayoutShell.jsx
+- `frontend/src/components/LayoutShell.jsx`
   - Editor/studio shell (kept consistent; not themed by preview theme).
-- frontend/src/App.jsx
+- `frontend/src/App.jsx`
   - Passes theme to the preview (not to the shell).

 ---

-## Run locally
+## Run locally (frontend only)

 cd frontend
 npm install
 npm run dev

+> Note: Prompt → layout generation requires the backend.
+Running only the frontend will limit you to whatever preview/demo behavior the UI provides.

+---

-## Docker (DevOps Assignment)
+## Docker (full stack)

+This repo includes a full-stack `docker compose` setup.

 ### Run the full stack